The Outcast (Redgrave painting)

-The Outcast is an oil painting by Victorian artist Richard Redgrave, from 1851.
+The Outcast is an oil on canvas painting by English artist Richard Redgrave, from 1851.
 It depicts a family's reaction to a daughter bearing an illegitimate child.
+It is held at the Royal Academy of Arts, in London.

+History and description

 The melodramatic moral work depicts a stern patriarch of inflexible puritanical morality casting out a fallen woman and her illegitimate baby – probably his daughter and grandchild – from his "respectable" house.
 Despite the snow visible on the ground outside, the paterfamilias stands by an open door, gesturing angrily for her to depart.
 Another young woman – probably another daughter – kneels, begging him to relent, while another weeps behind.
 The mother of the family comforts a weeping son, while a fourth daughter looks on in confusion.
 An incriminating letter lies on the floor, and a biblical painting – probably Abraham casting out Hagar and Ishmael, but possibly Christ and the woman taken in adultery – hangs on the wall.
 The device of the incriminating letter was used to better effect in a similar context by Augustus Egg in his 1858 painting Past and Present, No. 1.

 The painting is ambiguous: it could be meant as a warning to other women to avoid a similar fate, or could be intended to evoke sympathy for the plight of the young mother abandoned by her family.

-It measures 31 in by 41 in and was presented to the Royal Academy of Arts by Redgrave when he was elected to full membership.
+It was presented to the Royal Academy of Arts by Redgrave when he was elected to full membership.